 This implies that as temperature increases, volume also increases.
 Charles' law states that 'volume of a fixed mass of gas is directly proportional to its absolute temperature provided that the pressure is kept constant'.
 Mathematically: V A T or V = kT

 The set up below demonstrates the relationship between the temperature and pressure of a fixed mass of gas.
 Click on the play button of the animation below about pressure law and make your observations.

 From the activity it is observed that, when the temperature of a fixed volume of a gas is raised, pressure also increases.
 From the experiment, if the volume of the gas is kept constant, an increase in temperature causes an increase in the rate of collision between the gas molecules and the walls of the container which leads to an increase in pressure since the gas is not allowed to escape/expand.
 A graph of pressure versus temperature is drawn as the one shown below.

 The graph is a straight line cutting temperature axis at -2730C, which is the absolute zero.
 Pressure is directly proportional to absolute temperature.

 The Pressure law states that: pressure of a fixed mass of gas is directly proportional to its absolute temperature provided that the volume is kept constant.

-Buy e-Content Digital CD covers all the topics for a particular class per year.
-One CDs costs 1200/-
+Coursework e-Content CD covers all the topics for a particular class per year and costs 1200/- ( Per Subject per Class ).

 Purchase Online and have the CD sent to your nearest Parcel Service.
-Pay the amount to Patrick 0721806317 by M-PESA then provide your address for delivery of the Parcel..
-Ask for clarification if in doubt,
+Pay the amount to Patrick 0721806317 by M-PESA then provide your address for delivery of the Parcel.
+Alternatively, you can use BUY GOODS TILL NUMBER 827208 Ask for clarification if you get stuck.